SHIBILA425/Power-BI_Project/README.md

 - **Average Age**: 36.92 years

 ## Key Insights
-- The overall employee attrition rate is 16.12%, indicating moderate turnover.
+- The overall **employee attrition rate is 16.12%**, indicating moderate turnover.
-- Research & Development and Sales departments experience the highest attrition.
+- **Research & Development and Sales departments** experience the highest attrition.
-- Employees aged 26–35 years show the highest attrition rate.
+- Employees aged **26–35 years show the highest attrition rate**.
-- Most employees leaving the company belong to the low salary slab.
+- Most employees leaving the company belong to the **low salary slab**.
-- Technical and sales-related roles such as Laboratory Technician and Sales Executive show higher attrition count.
+- Technical and sales-related roles such as **Laboratory Technician and Sales Executive** show higher attrition count.

 ## Business Recommendations
 - Review compensation structures for **lower salary bands** to improve retention.